 10. Evelyn "Billie" Frechette

 She became infamous as John Dillinger's devoted girlfriend, but Frechette came from an unexpected background for a gun moll.
-A child of French and Native American descent through the Menominee tribe, she attended Catholic grade school, then went on to graduate from high school.
+A child of French and Menominee descent, she attended Catholic grade school, then went on to graduate from high school.
 Even with an education, finding work was difficult, which led Frechette to Chicago.
 After her first husband was jailed for a post office robbery, Frechette met Dillinger, and traveled with him through a cross-country crime spree.
 The pair survived several shootouts.